 - An allergic response is possible: there should be observation for at least 20 minutes after administration.
 Epinephrineand Diphenhydramine should be immediately available.

 - WinRho®SDF is made from human plasma; it may carry a risk of transmitting infectious agents, e.g., viruses and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

 - Risk of transmitting an infectious agent has been reduced by screening plasma donors, testing for the presence of certain current viral infections, and including virus inactivation/removal steps in the manufacturing process.

 - The product has been screened or processed to remove the risk of HIV, hepatitis A, B, and C, West Nile viruses, and human parvovirus B19.

 - The risk associated with administration of this blood product is very low, however, it is possible that screening may not detect all possible pathogens and this information should be provided.

-- Interference with Blood Glucose Testing: False High Blood Glucose Levels – The liquid formulation of WinRho® SDF contains maltose.
+- The liquid formulation of WinRho®SDF contains maltose.
 Maltose has been shown to give falsely high blood glucose levels in certain types of blood glucose testing systems.

-- WinRho® may transiently impair the immune response to live attenuated virus vaccines such as measles, mumps, rubella, and varicella.
-Delay immunization with live vaccines until >3 months after administration of WinRho®
+- WinRho® SDF may transiently impair the immune response to live attenuated virus vaccines such as MMR and varicella; delay immunization with live vaccines for three months after administration of WinRho® SDF.